tildeinstitute/tildewiki/README.md

 * Markdown rendering of all files
 * Specify a file or a URL for the CSS file
 * Dynamically generates index of pages and places at anchor-point in `wiki.md`
-* Runs as a service, rather than via CGI
+* Runs as a multithreaded service, rather than via CGI
-* Because it runs as a service, easily use Nginx to forward requests to it.
+* Easily use Nginx to proxy requests to it.
 This allows you to use your existing SSL certificates.
 * Speed is a priority